 Maybe you’ve heard the terms “Payment Facilitator” or “PayFac” thrown around, but never really understood what these terms mean.
 The Finix Payments Glossary defines a payment facilitator as “a service provider for merchants who want to accept payments online or physically."
 That’s pretty broad, isn’t it?
 But that’s because what a payment facilitator does IS broad.

-- streamlines the underwriting process
+- streamlining the sub-merchant underwriting process

 Another of our blog posts on payment facilitation lays it out like this:

 A payment facilitator is a specialized merchant that has all the privileges of a payment processor: they can underwrite sub-merchants, process transactions, manage disputes, and make payouts on behalf of sub-merchants.
 Payment facilitators are essentially mini-payment processors.”